 Overall, census tract demographic, socioeconomic, and some built environment characteristics were associated with both ED visit and hospitalization PBIRs, but not with readmission rates except for vacant housing (Table 3).
 Specifically, associations between the percentage of the census tract population that is Black and the percentage that is Latinx/Hispanic and ED visit and hospitalization rates were statistically significant.
-These census tract characteristics were not associated with readmission rates (incidence rate ratio [IRR] [95% confidence interval (CI)]: 1.00 [0.87, 1.15] and 1.02 [0.97, 1.08], respectively).
+These census tract characteristics were not associated with readmission rates (RR [95% CI]: 1.00 [0.87, 1.15] and 1.02 [0.97, 1.08], respectively).
 Associations between the percentage of the population that speaks no English and ED visits and hospitalizations were statistically significant.
-This census tract characteristic was not statistically significantly associated with readmission rates, although the IRR was 1.14 and the 95% credible interval wide (0.87-1.53).
-Racial and ethnic composition of census tracts explained some of the variance in both ED visit and hospitalization rates across census tracts ( $\text{Tau}^2$ , a measure of variance, decreased by 40%-50% with the inclusion of these variables) and also accounted for the spatial autocorrelation of both outcomes (rho decreased by >50%) (Supplemental Table 3 in the online supplement).
+This census tract characteristic was not statistically significantly associated with readmission rates, although the RR was 1.14 and the 95% credible interval wide (0.87-1.53).
+Racial and ethnic composition of census tracts explained some of the variance in both ED visit and hospitalization rates across census tracts ( $\text{Tau}^2$ , a measure of variance, decreased by 40-50% with the inclusion of these variables) and also accounted for the spatial autocorrelation of both outcomes (rho decreased by >50%) (Supplemental Table 3).

-For socioeconomic factors, multiple measures of census tract-level poverty were positively associated with ED and hospitalization rates, including percentage of residents living below the federal poverty line, percentage of uninsured residents, percentage of residents with less than a high school education, percentage of households with no internet access, percentage of households with rent >30% of income, percentage of households receiving Supplemental Nutrition Assistance Program (SNAP) food assistance, and percentage of households with no vehicle.
-For ED visits and hospitalizations, poverty, uninsured rates, and receipt of SNAP benefits (plus no internet for hospitalizations) reduced the variance and spatial correlation compared with the null model, but other socioeconomic status (SES) factors did not.
-For readmissions, there were no statistically significant associations with SES factors and for most SES factors, IRRs ranged from 0.99-1.04.
-Associations with some SES factors were stronger, but with wider credible intervals (e.g., percentage of population with no computer, IRR 1.10 [0.89, 1.38]).
+For socioeconomic factors, multiple measures of census tract-level poverty were positively associated with ED and hospitalization rates, including % residents living below the federal poverty line, % uninsured residents, % residents with less than high school education, % of household with no internet access, % of households with rent >30% income, % of households receiving SNAP food assistance, and % of households with no vehicle.
+For ED visits and hospitalizations, poverty, uninsured rates, and receipt of SNAP benefits (plus no internet for hospitalizations) reduced the variance and spatial correlation compared with the null model, but other SES factors did not.
+For readmissions, there were no statistically significant associations with SES factors and for most SES factors, RRs ranged from 0.99-1.04.
+Associations with some SES factors were stronger, but with wider credible intervals (e.g., % population with no computer, RR 1.10 [0.89, 1.38]).
 Inclusion of SES factors did not change the variance or spatial correlation compared with the null model.

-Some built environment characteristics were associated with ED and hospitalization rates (percentage of housing with natural gas, percentage of units with 10 or more attached units [multifamily housing], and percentage of vacant housing units).
+Some built environment characteristics were associated with ED and hospitalization rates (% housing with natural gas, % units with ten or more attached units (multifamily housing), and % vacant housing units).
 Whereas multifamily housing and vacant housing were positively associated with ED and hospitalization rates, the percentage of housing with natural gas was inversely associated with ED visits and hospitalizations.
 For ED visits and hospitalizations, inclusion of the built environment characteristics did not affect the spatial correlation and had only a small effect on the variance.
 Of all the neighborhood characteristics measured, only vacant housing was statistically significantly associated with readmission rates after Hochberg correction for multiple testing.
 Inclusion of vacant housing decreased the variance and increased the spatial correlation compared to the null model.
-Associations with other built-environment characteristics were less strong and not statistically significant; percentage of housing units with 10 or more attached units and percentage of units built before 1980 were positively associated with readmission rates (IRR [95% CI]: 1.04 [0.98, 1.10] and 1.03 [0.99, 1.07], respectively).
+Associations with other built environment characteristics were less strong and not statistically significant; % of housing units with ten or more attached units and % of units built before 1980 were positively associated with readmission rates (RR [95% CI]: 1.04 [0.98, 1.10] and 1.03 [0.99, 1.07], respectively).